-- 3.2 The Council operates pay and display parking in a range of car parks and on-street parking spaces, both within the City Centre and in suburban areas.
+3.2 The Council operates pay and display parking in a range of car parks and on-street parking spaces, both within the City Centre and in suburban areas.
 In response to customer demands, the Council introduced a new range of on and off street parking tariffs in the City Centre in April 2013.
-Also in response to customer feedback, time limits within all on street (and on most off street) spaces in the City Centre area were removed, although long stay parking is discouraged by relatively higher tariffs. - 3.3 At the same time the City Centre parking tariffs were changed, the days and times of operation of the City Centre Controlled Parking Zone were increased.
-The tariff structure was also changed to allow special reduced rates for evening and Sunday parking. - 3.4 There are currently around 4,200 on street pay and display spaces within the peripheral parking zone in Sheffield, of which around 1,500 are within the City centre controlled parking zone.
-In addition, there are around 900 off street pay and display spaces managed by Sheffield City Council, of which around 800 are within the City centre. - 3.5 In addition, there are around 2,200 'other' bays (including time limited, unlimited and disabled) within the peripheral parking zone in Sheffield.
+Also in response to customer feedback, time limits within all on street (and on most off street) spaces in the City Centre area were removed, although long stay parking is discouraged by relatively higher tariffs.

+- 3.3 At the same time the City Centre parking tariffs were changed, the days and times of operation of the City Centre Controlled Parking Zone were increased.
+The tariff structure was also changed to allow special reduced rates for evening and Sunday parking. - 3.4 Sheffield City Council has a number of sites for provision of both on-street and off- street parking.
+The machines in operation operate on both a cash and cashless provision.
+The breakdown of current bays is approximately 1945 in the city centre.
+A total of approximately 3084 bays with the new schemes.